Cosmic Patrol

 Cosmic Patrol advertisement

-The goal in Cosmic Patrol is simple: destroy 15 vessels in the Quelon fleet before running out of E-units.
-Each game begins with 999 E-units.
-Each shot fired, whether it hits anything or not, costs ten E units.
+Each game of Cosmic Patrol begins with 999 E-units.
+Each shot fired, whether it hits a Quelon vessel or not, costs ten E-units.

 Start of Cosmic Patrol